AVAnnotate/documentation/pages/av.md

 # AV File Formats and Support

-AVAnnotate does not store AV files.
-The suggested means for making AV available is by uploading files to the Internet Archive.
+AVAnnotate references audio and video files hosted on other servers directly via URLs or through IIIF manifests.
+The suggested means for making files available in these ways is to (upload files to the Internet Archive)[https://help.archive.org/help/uploading-a-basic-guide/].

+## Note:
+-Only File Paths, HLS, and DASH references will generate a valid IIIF manifest.  <br>
+-The player does not support files shared through links that reference Box, Dropbox, or Google Drive.

 ## Video Formats:
 **File Paths:** Play video files directly hosted on a server or accessible via URLs, such as MP4, MOV, AVI, MKV, and more.  <br>